Welcome to today's edition of the Rush 24-7 podcast.

 He's talking about you voters.

-I got a friend here who thinks that if you voters may deserve to lose if you're going to behave stupidly and buy into the media bias.
+I got a friend here who thinks that you voters may deserve to lose if you're going to behave stupidly and buy into the media bias.

-After all you know about media bias, after all you've learned about it, to get tricked by it into not voting.
+After all you know about media bias, after all you've learned about it, to get tricked by it into not voting, his point is, if anybody deserves to lose, it's you for not understanding what you face in this media conspiracy.

 You didn't know that?